 - Wash stuffed toys and keep them off beds

 - Declutter to limit where dust can collect

 - Avoid carpeting your home

 - Switch out flooring for wood or synthetic flooring options

 - Make sure your vacuum uses a HEPA filter

 - Use a dehumidifier

-- Since they thrive in high humidity, you should be sure your indoor humidity is as close to 50% as possible
+- Since they thrive in high humidity, you should be sure your indoor humidity is between 30 to 60%

 - Use allergen-capturing filters, like our MERV 16